dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 [](../_media/examples/zencode_cookbook/ethereum/doc_alice_storage_tx.json ':include :type=code json')

-The data stored in this case was a **string** because ethereum allows only array of bytes as data and the string is the simple example of that.
+The data stored in this case was a **string** because ethereum allows only array of bytes as data and the string is the simplest example of that.
 However you can upload the type of data that you want (array or dictionaries) and then use [mpack](https://dev.zenroom.org/#/pages/zencode-cookbook-when) to serialize it before uploading it in the ethereum transaction.

 ## Sign the transaction